Great Tibet Tour Logo GREAT TIBET TOUR ®

 Take a plane from Kathmandu to Lhasa

 The fastest way and most convenient to reach Lhasa from Kathmandu is by plane.
-Nepal is the only country that offers direct international flights to Tibet.
+Nepal is the only country that has offered direct international flights to Tibet in the past but it has not yet resumed.
 Nepal’s main airport is the Tribhuvan International Airport which is around 6 kilometers from Kathmandu's downtown.

 Take a Car From Nepal to Tibet